lmeninato/data_challenge/README.md

 # My Notes

 To do:
-* Need to assert correct ordering: if index i > j, then row_i\[year\] <= row_j\[year\]
+- [x] Need to assert correct ordering: if index i > j, then row_i\[year\] <= row_j\[year\]
 if index i > j, then row_i\[month\] <= row_j\[month\]
 if index i > j, then row_i\[value\] <= row_j\[value\]
-with more time, i'd want to do a check that dates are decreasing data quality is high, so I will skip those assertions I will ensure that for a dates, rows are in decreasing order of value
+with more time, i'd want to do a check that dates are decreasing data quality is high, so I will skip those assertions I will ensure that for a dates, rows are in decreasing order of value.
+- [] Add running monthly average:
+Note that the formula for a row's average column is the sum of previous values, divided by the number of months since the first occurrence of a border-measure combination.
+Case to consider: what if the previous value occurs more than one month previously?
+Do we fill-forward missing values, or interpolate, or fill-backward?
+Assume value for missing months is 0.

 # Insight Instructions